sec-fortress/secfortress.github.io/content/hacking/Unmask_Privileged_Access_In_Azure.md

 ![](https://i.imgur.com/M5qOssF.png)

-As shown above we have the flag value and a Global administrator credential, haha
+As shown above we have the flag value and a Global administrator credential, haha ᯓ★

+## **Summary/Defense**

+Employees often unintentionally expose sensitive information on social media, which red teams can exploit for phishing and password creation.
+In one case, an employee believed they had redacted sensitive data using iOS Markup, but it was recoverable due to transparency issues.
+Additionally, we exploited an exposed password in the `.bash_history` file, highlighting the risks of passing passwords via command lines, which can be logged in history files and Windows event logs, however to authenticate without a browser, we used `az login --use-device-code` to force device code authentication for more security.
+Finally, we obtained global admin credentials due to insecure secret storage, emphasizing the importance of saving sensitive data as encrypted variables, which are not encrypted by default.

 ## **Resources**